A podcast sponsored by Systematic

 Listen to the 'Command and Control' podcast by Peter Roberts

-A new defence podcast called ‘Command and Control’ hosted by Dr Peter Roberts and sponsored by Systematic explores how our understanding of C2 needs to flex with modern requirements.
-It includes high profile guests from the UK, US and Australian Armed Forces as well as thinktanks and industry experts to debate hot topics such as AI and Multi-Domain Integration.
+The 'Command and Control' podcast, hosted by Dr Peter Roberts and sponsored by Systematic, explores how our understanding of C2 needs to flex with modern requirements.
+It includes high-profile guests from NATO, Netherlands, UK, US, and Australian Armed Forces as well as thinktanks and industry experts to debate hot topics such as AI and multi-domain integration.